 House Martins at Quercus House - live web cams

-Quercus house is QCR’s headquarters as well as the summer home to migratory birds.
-We’re lucky to welcome birds from a colony of House Martins!
-These birds migrate here for the breeding season after spending the winter in Africa.
-House Martins return to the same nesting sites each year.
+Quercus House is QCR’s headquarters as well as the summer home to a colony of House Martins!
+The birds migrate here for the breeding season after spending the winter in Africa.
+House Martins return to the same nesting sites each year and we've been delighted to welcome them back in 2025.

-Our (well actually their) nests are located high up under our roof canopy, where the birds can drop into the air from the nest entrance.
+Our (well actually their) nests are located high up under our roof canopy above our waste compactor workshop.
 The nest is built by both adults, using mud pellets, and lined with feathers and vegetation.
-A new nest would take 7-14 days to build, but ‘updates or fixes’ can be completed within just a few days.
+A new nest can take 7-14 days to build, but ‘updates or fixes’ can be completed within just a few days.

 House Martins normally lay four to five eggs at daily intervals.
 Incubation lasts for 14–16 days, but all hatch at the same time.
 The adults share the nesting and feeding duties equally and feed almost exclusively on flying insects like aphids and flies.

-We usually notice these beautiful birds arriving back around April to early May time and they will only stay long enough to produce two to three broods, before leaving.
+We usually spot these beautiful birds arriving back around April to early May time.
 Interestingly, the fledglings from a first brood often help Mum and Dad with the feeding of subsequent broods!
 Their autumn migration begins in September/October.